AdobeDocs/platform-learn.en/help/platform/privacy/identity-data-in-privacy-requests.md

 thumbnail: 336076.png
 ---

-# Identity Data in Privacy Requests
+# Identity data in Privacy requests

 This video covers key concepts and decisions related to auditing personal data and prepping according to the privacy needs of the business.